voxpupuli/puppet-wildfly/README.md

 ## Server Reload

-Some configurations like SSL and modcluster requires a server reload, it can be achieved with the following define:
+Some configurations like SSL and modcluster requires a server reload, it can be achieved with the following snippet:

     wildfly::util::exec_cli { 'Reload if necessary':
       command => 'reload',